Explore SCA’s team-based gap year options.

 Does SCA offer gap year opportunities?

-SCA began the youth conservation corps movement and we have a 60 year history of working with youth in hands-on conservation service.
-Nearly 80,000 young people have gone through the SCA program since it began.
-Our programs have been proven, by the Search Institute, to provide youth with the life skills they need to be successful in school, work, and well into the future.
+SCA began the youth conservation corps movement, and we now have over 60 years of history working with youth in hands-on conservation service.
+Over 90,000 young people have gone through the SCA program since it began.
+Our programs have been proven by the Search Institute to provide youth with the life skills they need to be successful in school, work, and well into the future.
 Read more.

 Nervous about striking out on your own?
 Not to worry.
 Our gap year opportunities provide a safe and structured way to get firsthand experience in the conservation field you’re looking to explore.
-Our programs connect youth with the most relevant government agencies, nonprofit organizations and corporate sector partners leading the way in conservation, environmental change and climate change.
+Our programs connect youth with the most relevant government agencies, nonprofit organizations and corporate sector partners leading the way towards a sustainable future for our land and our youth.

 When you sign up for an SCA gap year program you’ll get to: